 And then the next thing that happened after our Creator made Mother Earth is that he made the water that is in the creeks and the streams and the lakes.
 And when he did this, he said that water isn't just water, it is sacred.
-Every water is sacred.
-Every water is holy everywhere in the whole world.
+Every water is solved.

+everywhere in the whole world.
 He said, "The water has spirit, it's got a soul, it's got life in it."